Feeling like you’re running out of time?

 Choose them based on objective assessment of your strengths in each topic.
 Once decided, just focus on reviewing those topics and completing practice questions, basically do a condensed version of the 5 step game plan.

-Remember you can get free CFA Exam Level 1 practice tests from us here:
+Remember you can get free CFA Exam Level 1 practice test from us, don’t miss that out.

 CFA level 2 cram plan